TheYorouzoya/nand2tetris/CSQuest/README.md

 - open the `Game.vm` file in a text-editor.
 - goto line 291 and edit the `100` in the `push constant 100` to a smaller value
-- try running reloading the game in the emulator and run again
+- reload the game in the emulator and run again

 ## Gameplay